The History of Plantation Shutters

 Table of Contents

-From the Mediterranean, window shutters spread to France and Spain.
-It is popularly believed that window shutters were an important accessory to King Louis XIV of France who added them to his palace.
-Designed with movable louvers, they improved airflow and light control into the room.
+Window shutters spread from the Mediterranean to France and Spain.
+It is popularly believed that window shutters were an important accessory to King Louis XIV of France, who added them to his palace.
+Designed with movable louvres, they improved airflow and light control in the room.

 Window shutters also made their way to England during the medieval period, though these were solid in design and used primarily for security reasons.
 Over the centuries, the style of window shutters would change as glass became more popularly used in windows and shutters even became more decorative than functional around the 18th century.